-Denise Johnson was born and raised in the Philippines and immigrated to Texas at 17.
+Denise Johnson (she/her) was born and raised in the Philippines and immigrated to Texas at 17.
 She is a Jill of all trades— studied Secondary Education for Mathematics at UNT, spent several years in marketing, and enjoys being creative behind the camera.

 She is currently a digital media designer for a performing arts marketing company, creating websites, commercials, ads, and handles social media for venues and tours.